linglp/react-task-tracker/README.md

 To see the backend-server, just go to [http://localhost:5000/tasks](http://localhost:5000/tasks)

 Please also note that you have to insert your own map API key and Google calendar API key
 1) Open public/index.html: insert your own map api key
 2) You would also need client ID and Google calendar API key

+To run the project, please do: npm install and then npm start

 **Some notes related to Google APIs:**